litestar-org/litestar/docs/index.rst

    from uuid import UUID

-   # from pydantic.dataclasses import dataclass
-   from dataclasses import dataclass
+   from dataclasses import dataclass from litestar.dto import DTOConfig, DataclassDTO

    @dataclass